ARTISTS in RESIDENCE

-Every winter we invite artists from all over the world to our Caldera Arts Center near Sisters, Oregon, for monthlong residences.
+Every winter we invite artists from all over the world to our Caldera Arts Center near Sisters, Oregon.

 Artists are provided private A-frame cabins and share access to wet and dry studios, a darkroom, a kiln, editing facilities and rehearsal and performance space.